-Where personal information is subject to European data protection law, individuals are entitled (by making a request to Verizon in accordance with the Individuals' Rights Procedure at Appendix 1) to be supplied with a copy of personal information held about them (including information held in both electronic and paper records), together with certain other details such as their rights in relation to their personal information.
+On request, individuals whose personal information is processed under this Policy, are entitled (by making a request to Verizon in accordance with the Individuals' Rights Procedure at Appendix 1) to be supplied with a copy of personal information held about them (including information held in both electronic and paper records), together with certain other details such as their rights in relation to their personal information.
 This is known as a subject access request in European data protection law.
 Verizon will follow the steps set out in the Individuals' Rights Procedure when dealing with such requests from individuals for access to their personal information.